| < 1926 | 1928-1932 Graham-Paige > |

 The present Paige line of eights and sixes, offering a selection of twenty body types on four chassis, will be continued.

-New York Times, Thursday, May 5, 1927
+New York Times , Thursday, May 5, 1927

 On June 10, 1927, Harry Jewett and the rest of the old management retired.
 Joseph B. Graham became the president, Robert C. Graham became vice-president, and Ray A. Graham became the secretary-treasurer.

-After leaving Paige-Detroit Harry M. Jewett was president of Colonial Laundry Co. of Detroit.
-He died suddenly of a heart attack, June 16, 1933, in his sixty-second year.
 In 1944 the State of Michigan acquired a 4300-acre tract of land in Ogemaw County, 140 miles north of Detroit, that had belonged to Jewett.
 A 12-acre lake on the property, originally named Dollar Lake, was renamed Jewett Lake.
-Today this lake and others in the area comprise Michigan's Rifle River State Park. |
+Today this lake and others in the area comprise Michigan's Rifle River State Park.

 Elsewhere in 1927: